bostonou/bostonou.github.io/_posts/2015-06-18-when-do-i-use-require-vs-import.markdown

 ---
-title: When do I use :require or :import?
+title: When do I use :require vs :import?
 ---

 Following up my [last post on Google Closure][closure-post], I wanted to give some pointers on including the library in your code.
 When you include the lib, it's sometimes unclear when to use `:require` vs `:import`.